sonic-net/SONiC/doc/mgmt/Certificate_Management.md

   - Add ability to remove host and CA certificates
   - Add ability to configure CRL
   - Add ability to configure OCSP
-  - Add ability to generate self-signed certificates as well as certificate signing requests
   - Add ability to associate host and CA certs with application
   - Add CLIs to configure and manage certificates
   - Add validation and monitoring of certificates
-  - FIPS support: generate/install fips keys and use only in fips mode. fips keys will be stored in separate sub-directory.
+  - FIPS support: install fips keys and use only in fips mode. fips keys will be stored in separate sub-directory.
   - Peer Name Checking.
 Each application using security-profile should check if peer-name-check is set and act accordingly.
   - Key usage check.
 Each application using security-profile should check if key-usage-check is set and if so verify the key is used appropriately.